stendler/tootbench/README.md

 > But it performs a DNS resolve against the provided E-mail domain, which will thus fail.
 > Only its own hostname (and possibly other hostnames within the network) will resolve as valid E-mail domains.

+Use these commands or the corresponding shell scripts `createAdminUser.sh` and `createUser.sh`.

 ```sh
 # creating an admin user (with role Owner)
 docker compose --project-directory mastodon run -it --rm --entrypoint "bash -c" tootctl 'tootctl accounts create toor --email root@$(hostname) --confirmed --role Owner'